wireapp/wire-server/docs/src/developer/reference/config-options.md

 config.disabledAPIVersions: [ v3 ]
 ```

-The default setting is that no API version is disabled.
+The default setting (in case the value is not present in the server configuration) is that all development versions are disabled while all other supported versions are enabled.
+To enabled all versions including the development version set the value to be empty: `[]`.

 ## Settings in cargohold